Great Yarmouth Local History &

-GYLHAS offers an exciting monthly programme of interesting and varied talks, meetings, films and slideshows which, over the years, have explored topics ranging from Concrete Cockrill to Rediscovered Archaeological Treasure.
+GYLHAS hosts a monthly programme of interesting and varied talks, meetings, films and slideshows .
+All meetings comply with relevant Govt guidelines with regards Covid security and members and guests are expected to do the same.
+Over the years the society has explored topics ranging from Concrete Cockrill to Rediscovered Archaeological Treasure.
 In addition to visiting speakers, members are often keen to share their own expertise and are invited to speak at selected meetings throughout the year.

 The society meets on the third Friday of the month from September to June, at 7.30pm, at Christchurch, King Street, Great Yarmouth, unless otherwise stated.
 Christchurch is fully accessible: on-street and public car parking spaces (free in the evenings) are available nearby.

 Rachel Daniel: Partnership & Engagement Officer Great Yarmouth Borough Council

 To be followed by members’ talks